srighankittu/GradGrove/README.md

 ## Installation

-1. Fork the project!
+1. Fork the project
-2. Clone the project!
+2. Clone the project
 3. Follow the instructions in the console:
 4. Navigate to the project directory cd sos-animals
 5. Install the dependencies npm install